1. HOME

 Covenant House Alaska (CHA) is collaborating with the Alaska Department of Transportation and Public Facilities and Associated General Contractors of Alaska to launch Work Ready Alaska, a program to prepare young people for careers in transportation, construction, and skilled labor.

-Work Ready Alaska officially begins on March 1 and will include enrollment of youth who live at CHA in addition to youth in underserved communities who lack access to career advancement.
+Work Ready Alaska officially begins on March 1 and includes enrollment of youth who live at CHA in addition to youth in underserved communities who lack access to career advancement.

 Integrate Training with Housing